Skip to main content

 Agriculture employers must keep accurate and complete payroll records.
 There isn't a required form for these records, but the records must include:

-• The employee's full name and Social Security Number;
+• Employee's full name and Social Security Number

 Temporary Labor for Non-Agricultural Jobs

-The H-2B provisions of the Immigration and Nationality Act provide for the admission of nonimmigrants to the U.S. to fill temporary non-agricultural jobs.
+The H-2B provisions of the Immigration and Nationality Act provide for the admission of nonimmigrant workers, typically under an H-2b visa, to the U.S. to fill temporary nonagricultural jobs.
 The Wage and Hour Division of the Department of Labor has the responsibility to ensure H-2B workers are employed in compliance with H-2B labor certification requirements.

 An employer seeking authorization to employ H-2B workers must:

-3. Truly and accurately state the dates of temporary need, reason for temporary need, and number of positions being requested for labor certification.
+3. Truly and accurately state the dates of temporary need, the reason for temporary need, and number of positions being requested for labor certification

-Additionally, working conditions and terms must comply with all applicable federal, state, and local employment laws, including health and safety laws.
+Working conditions and terms must also comply with all applicable federal, state, and local employment laws.
+This includes health and safety laws.

 Wages for H-2B Workers